justoneye/ecommerce-portfolio/README.md

 Build the home, portfolio, project and contact pages for a developer agency, with the following characteristics:

-- A fixed side navigation bar through which you can navigate the portfolio from anywhere on the page.
+- A fixed side navigation bar through you can navigate the portfolio from anywhere on the page.
-- Hover behavior for the covers of each project in the We make section (Portfolio).
+- Hover behavior for the covers of each project in the Portfolio section.
 - Gallery slider where the user can click on the image they want to see and it is displayed in the upper container.

 <br />